Buying a property for renovation

 To ensure you choose the right tradesmen to work with, obtain multiple quotes and compare their prices, experience, and references.
 Don't be afraid to ask for recommendations from friends or search online for reviews to help you make an informed decision.

-When choosing materials for your renovation project, remember that quality matters.
+When choosing materials for your renovation project, quality matters.
 Opt for durable, cost-effective options that add high value to your property.
 For example, you might invest in energy-efficient windows or stylish but affordable floor tiles.
-Additionally, consider eco-friendly and sustainable materials that not only benefit the environment but can also increase your property's appeal to potential buyers.

 Stray away from materials that you personally like, but which are not proven to increase the value of the property over their price.